-VMware Blockchain provides two options to view metrics.
-You can retrieve metrics manually or have the data published to Wavefront or ELK.
+VMware Blockchain provides several options to view metrics.
+You can retrieve metrics manually or have the data published to a third-party provider that supports REST endpoints.

-To retrieve the metrics, configure the pullMetricsEndpoint values within the zone parameters in the infrastructure schema file and use third-party logging providers for metrics analysis.
+To retrieve the metrics, configure the pullMetricsEndpoint values within the zone parameters in the infrastructure descriptor file and use third-party logging providers for metrics analysis.
 If the parameter is not specified, the default configuration is enabled where the metrics can be retrieved from http://<Blockchain-VM-IP>:9273/metrics URL.
-See Understanding the Infrastructure Schema Parameters.
+See Configuring the Infrastructure Descriptor Parameters on vSphere.

-To publish VMware Blockchain-related metrics, you must configure the wavefront parameters, elasticSearch parameters, and zone parameters in the infrastructure schema file.
-See Understanding the Infrastructure Schema Parameters.
+To use Wavefront and ELK, you must configure the wavefront parameters, elasticSearch parameters, and zone parameters in the infrastructure descriptor file.
+See Configuring the Infrastructure Descriptor Parameters on vSphere.

-To generate a Wavefront token for the authentication with VMware Blockchain, you must have a Wavefront service account.
+To generate a Tanzu Observability by Wavefront token for the authentication with VMware Blockchain, you must have a Tanzu Observability by Wavefront service account.
 See the Deactivate or Activate a Service Account section in the Wavefront Documentation.

 For VMware Blockchain, Telegraf publishes the metrics data to ElasticSearch.
-You must install ELK in your on-premises environment.
-To use this metrics provider, you must have the ELK endpoint URL and login credentials.
+You must install ELK in your environment.
+You must have the ELK endpoint URL and login credentials to use this metrics provider.
 See the instructions on installing ELK Stack on Docker on the logz.io website.

-For detailed published VMware Blockchain metrics information and configuration in Wavefront or ELK, see Working With VMware Blockchain Metrics.
+For detailed published VMware Blockchain metrics information and configuration, see Working With VMware Blockchain Metrics.